We don’t support this browser anymore.

 Our view

-There's progress on the portfolio reshuffle.
+Aside from plans for a new structure, a portfolio reshuffle has been ongoing for some time.
 The sales of the French and Canadian businesses have been completed, and the Argentinian operation has been sold and is due to be completed later in the year.
 Aside from shareholder returns, the capital freed up is being ploughed into what have been historically stronger-performing regions in Asia.

 There's also a large global banking arm.
 Income is diverse, from trading in credit and currency markets to trading finance and payment solutions.
 Interest rates still impact some income streams, but not to the extent of more traditional banking operations.
 With interest rate tailwinds easing, we support the diversification this brings.

 Now for the challenges.
-Costs in a higher inflation environment are a bugbear for almost everyone.
+Costs in a higher inflation environment are a challenge for almost everyone.
 HSBC has been on a cost-saving mission for years, but they remain a lingering issue.
-There are also ongoing challenges in the Chinese commercial real estate market which could lead to higher charges taken in preparation for defaults down the line.
+There are also ongoing challenges in the Chinese commercial real estate market, though we were pleased to hear management thinks the worst has come and gone.

 The Asian focus is a differentiator from many of its peers, and we continue to see the potential for further growth from areas like wealth management.
 There's plenty of scope for shareholder returns with the balance sheet in a strong place.
 HSBC is our preferred UK-listed name for Asian exposure, though we prefer domestic-focused banks in the current environment.